 At this time the Fund does not offer a leave donation component.
 Currently the costs associated with leave are funded by departmental budgets and to offer a leave donation program the university would have to create a centralized leave donation pool.
 This would require the university to budget extra funding, which at this point in time is not feasible because of the economic stresses Emory is experiencing.
 However, we recognize that this would be a valuable program for faculty and staff who have a medical hardship and will revisit the idea again.

 Credit scores are not a determining factor in awarding funds.

 Yes, donations are fully tax-deductible to the extent provided by law.

 No, an award from the Hardship Fund is a grant, not a loan.
 Recipients are not required to pay back monetary awards.

-Emory graduate students are not eligible to recieve awards from the Emory Hardship Fund.
-Emory graduate students are eligible to recieve awards from the Graduate Student Emergency Loan.
+Emory graduate students are not eligible to receive awards from the Emory Hardship Fund.
+Emory graduate students are eligible to receive awards from the Graduate Student Emergency Loan.
 For more information on the Graduate Student Emergency Loan please review the financial section of the Graduate Student Handbook.

 Yes, Emory Healthcare has an Employee Hardship Fund.
 To learn more about the Emory Healthcare Employee Hardship Fund please contact the Emory Healthcare Human Resources Department at 404-686-7100.